Don's Home

 The Bay Area in California has traditionally had the second lowest rate of California's 5 regions behind the Northern California region and was usually lower than the State rate.
 As of May 2022 the Bay Area cumulative death rate over the life of COVID was about half the other regions.
 See above.

-I Had a theory that the regions which had higher rates in the past have developed a herd immunity.
+I had a theory that the regions which had higher rates in the past have developed a herd immunity.

 My new theory is that areas with the highest inter-state and international visitors are affected first.
 That was the case in the North East states also.